Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Problem Formulation and Preliminaries

-Note that there exist different results in the literature that derive explicit sample complexity bounds on the $N$ such that (\ref{eq:binomial dis}) or (\ref{eq:binomial discarded constraints}) are satisfied for given values of $\varepsilon,\delta\in(0,1)$, see e.g.\ \cite{alamo_sample_2010} and \cite{calafiore_random_2010}.
+Note that in the literature there are different results regarding explicit sample complexity bounds $N$ such that (\ref{eq:binomial dis}) or (\ref{eq:binomial discarded constraints}) are satisfied for given values of $\varepsilon,\delta\in(0,1)$, see e.g.\ \cite{alamo_randomized_2015,alamo_sample_2010, calafiore_random_2010}.
 These bounds depend linearly on $1/\varepsilon$ and $n_{\theta}$ and logarithmically on $1/\delta$.
 However, in practice, the required number of samples can be very large even for problems with moderate number of decision variables.
-Therefore, the computational complexity of the random convex problems (\ref{eq:scenario design}) and (\ref{eq:random convex discarded}) might be beyond the capability of the available computational tools.
-Motivated by this limitation, in the next section we propose two novel sequential randomized algorithms for optimization.
+Therefore, the computational load of the random convex problems (\ref{eq:scenario design}) and (\ref{eq:random convex discarded}) might be beyond the capability of the available convex optimization solvers.
+Motivated by this observation, in the next section we propose two sequential randomized algorithms for optimization.